How to Write a Service Page

 Prices

 There are some cases where listing prices is not necessary, but for the most part, it can be really helpful to do so.
-First of all, listing your prices saves you time on responding to people who can’t even afford your services.
+First of all, listing your prices saves you time in responding to people who can’t even afford your services.
 It also saves their time as well!
 And let’s face it, who wants to waste time “hopping on a call” only to find out the service is not in your budget?

 While you may get fewer inquiries (although the people you weed out are most likely people who can’t afford your services anyway), the inquiries you do get are far more likely to lead to a sale.